leecher1337/panasonic-rec/README.md

-There seem to be at least 2 types of Filesystems in use on Panasonic DVR recorders:
+There seem to be at least 2 types of filesystems in use on Panasonic DVR recorders:
-The oder ones use UDF, the newer ones seem to have a custom file system called MEIHDFS-V2.0.
+The older ones use UDF, the newer ones seem to have a custom filesystem called MEIHDFS-V2.0.
 So if the harddisk in such a DVR-Recorder dies, it is difficult to recover data from it, because the filesystem is entirely undocumented and proprietary.